-96 Frontier Opening Comments on ACR August 8, 2018 at 7.
+&lt;sup>95 Frontier Opening Comments on ACR August 8, 2018 at 7.

-97 Joy Sterling Opening Comments on ACR August 8, 2018 at 2.
+&lt;sup>96 Joy Sterling Opening Comments on ACR August 8, 2018 at 2.

-98 CETF Opening Comments on ACR August 8, 2018 at 11.
+&lt;sup>97 CETF Opening Comments on ACR August 8, 2018 at 11.

-process, unless it is determined to be a priority area after a proper convening of the Regional Consortia, stakeholders, providers and local governments.99
+Race disagrees with allowing CAF II providers expedited review for supplemental CASF grants to expand CAF II-related projects.
+Race contends that every CASF applicant should go through the same submission and challenge process, unless it is determined to be a priority area after a proper convening of the Regional Consortia, stakeholders, providers and local governments.